blockstorm/blockstorm.github.com/pages/index.md

-<h1 id="about_blockstorm">About Blockstorm</h1>
+<h1 id="about_blockstorm">Welcome to Blockstorm!</h1>

 <ul id="overview">

   <li class="overview-item">
     <h2>Hardware</h2>
     <p>
-      Blockstorm is hosted on a dual-core server with  2GB of RAM, SSD storage and a 1 GB/sec network interface.
+      The server is hosted on a dual-core server with  2 GB of RAM, SSD and a 1 GB/sec network interface.
     </p>
   </li>